Andy-Hoang/PowerBI-Analytics-OzStores/README.md

 # PowerBI-Analytics-OzStores
-This PowerBI project analyzes the performance of a fictional store chain with multiple stores across Australia.
-The goal is to illustrate PowerBI's capabilities in analyzing and reporting on sales data, customer behavior, and key performance indicators.
+This PowerBI project analyses the performance of a fictional store chain with multiple stores across Australia.
+The goal is to illustrate PowerBI's capabilities in analysing and reporting on sales data, customer behavior, and key performance indicators.

 ## Data Collection